Pradius1908/CFS-Thermal-Aware-Scheduling-Policy/README.md

 # RC-Thermal-Scheduler

-A CFS scheduling policy that takes thermal parameters into consideration to ensure lower overall CPU temperatures through frequency capping regulated mitigation
+A CFS scheduling policy that takes thermal parameters into consideration to ensure lower overall CPU temperatures through frequency capping regulated mitigation.
+Works ideally under high pressure.
 NOT A REPLACEMENT FOR CFS, DO NOT TRY TO REPLACE CFS.

 rc-thermal-scheduler/